Wayne Hector: Career

 "Personal" to Olly Murs' 2012 album Right Place Right Time.

 In 2013, Hector co-wrote "Best Song Ever", "Little White Lies" and "Why Don't We Go There" for One Direction's Midnight Memories.
 He also wrote "Get Down" and "Supposed" on James Arthur's self-titled debut album and Mika's "Stardust".
 Hector worked on "Miss America", "The Only One", "Bones", "Postcard" and "Hollywood" on James Blunt's Moon Landing, which was released in October 2013.
 He also co-wrote "Rest of Our Life" on Jason Derulo's Tattoos.

 In 2014, Hector wrote "Me and My Broken Heart" for the English pop band Rixton, "Break Your Plans" for The Fray, and "Red Lights" for Tiesto.
 He co-wrote "Steal My Girl" for the One Direction album Four.
 He also co-wrote "Changing", the Sigma song featuring Paloma Faith, and "Last Night" by the pop-rock band The Vamps.

 In 2016, he co-wrote the song "Sunlight" together with Irish lyricist Ronan Hardiman for the Eurovision Song Contest 2016, in which the song was performed by Nicky Byrne.
+The song subsequently failed to qualify for the final.

 Also in 2016, Hector co-wrote "On Your Side" by the Veronicas, the first single from their 2021 fifth album Human and also contributed to "Stealing Cars" on their 2021 fourth album Godzilla.

+In 2017, he co-wrote "I Help You Hate Me" on Sunrise Avenue's album Heartbreak Century.

 In 2018, he co-wrote "Love" on Kylie Minogue's album Golden.

 In 2020, he co-wrote "Habit" and "Perfect Now" on Louis Tomlinson's album Walls.

 In 2021, he co-wrote "Advice" on Shinee member Lee Tae-min's EP Advice.

 In 2022 he contributed to the Sugababes album The Lost Tapes.